+Question 7 - Have you reviewed your processes for issuing annual benefit statements to ensure they are fit for purpose?
 Your Answer: Yes Green Feedback: You should proactively address issues that arose in the previous year and ensure remedial work is completed before the next cycle.
 You should also consider reporting on the lessons learnt, for example to the pension board, employers or members.
 Some best practice examples to consider for future reviews are included in our guide to issuing annual benefit statements.
 Useful Links: Quick guide to issuing annual benefit statements

-Question 8 - Have you taken steps to ensure that member communications are clear, accurate and easily accessible?
-Your Answer: Yes Green Feedback: You should regularly review your member communicat with their pension savings.
-You can find out about mer your communications in a number of ways - by speaking pension boards, listening in on calls to the administrate organising focus groups. mbers' information needs and their views on ng to employee representatives on the
+Question 8 - Have y ou taken ster os to ensure that mem ber communications are o clear, accurate and eas ily accessible?

+Your Answer: Yes Green Feedback: You should regularly review your member communications to ensure members are a with their pension savings.
+You can find out about members' information needs and your communications in a number of ways - by speaking to employee representative pension boards, listening in on calls to the administrator, undertaking member surve organising focus groups.
+I their views on es on the